roumail/roumail.github.io/content/post/series-building-a-scraper-that-scales/2023-10-25-the-motivation-to-build-a-scraper-in-python/index.md

-I was on the lookout for an opportunity to find a dataset where I could exploit the natural hierarchical structure of data in a [hierarchical modelling](https://en.wikipedia.org/wiki/Bayesian_hierarchical_modeling) or the flexiblity of Gaussian process modelling to capture the intricaties of non-linear processes.
+I was on the lookout for an opportunity to find a dataset where I could exploit the natural hierarchical structure of data in a [hierarchical modelling](https://en.wikipedia.org/wiki/Bayesian_hierarchical_modeling) or the flexibility of Gaussian process modelling to capture the intricaties of non-linear processes.
 The [link](https://www.pymc.io/projects/examples/en/latest/gaussian_processes/GP-smoothing.html) shows the distinction between modelling the same problem as a regression vs